 - Bring some chalk outside and play hopscotch or other fun jumping/skipping games with your children.

-- To get everyone in the family moving and away from those screens, include the whole family in some early spring cleaning or helping out with some yard work around the house.
+- To get everyone in the family moving and away from those screens, include the whole family in cleaning or helping out with some yard work around the house.

 Homeless Shelters & Group Homes/Co-Living Settings

 - Expect that the homelessness service sector and residential settings will be affected by the COVID-19 pandemic and anticipate modified service delivery based on staff capacity.